We'll keep you up to date on our courses, scholarships and more.

-Compulsory: All applicants must sit the CASPer assessment.
-CASPer is a requirement for many of the initial teacher training courses in Victoria.
+Compulsory: All applicants are required to complete Altus Suite as part of their application.
+Altus Suite is a requirement for many of the initial teacher training courses in Victoria.
 It is a non-cognitive online test designed to assess an applicant's personal and professional attributes.
-To register for your sitting or for further information about the assessment, visit https://takecasper.com/.
+Altus Suite consists of two-parts, however only the Casper component is compulsory for Federation University applications.
+To register for your sitting or for further information about the assessment, visit TakeAltus.com

 Compulsory: Applicants must complete and submit an additional details form to support their application.
 The form is available for download here.

 Referee report form